Araffe/azure-security-lab/readme.md

 **1)** In the Azure portal, navigate to the Contoso-PaaS resource group and then click on Policies in the menu.

-**2)** Click on the 'Policies' tab in the right hand pane to see a list of available built-in resource policies.
+**2)** Select *Definitions* and then *Policy Definitions* in the right hand pane.

-**3)** Select the policy entitled 'Allowed Resource Types' and then click on 'JSON'.
+**3)** Scroll down to the policy entitled 'Allowed Resource Types', click the '...', select 'View Definition' and then click on 'JSON'.
 This shows you the JSON policy document - this simple example takes a list of resource types and prevents the ability to create them.

 ![Azure Resource Policy Example](https://github.com/araffe/azure-security-lab/blob/master/Images/armpolicies1.jpg "Azure Resource Policy Example")

-**Figure 27:** Azure Resource Policy Example
+**Figure 26:** Azure Resource Policy Example

-**4)** Switch back to the 'Assignments' tab in the right hand pane and click 'Add'.
+**4)** Click on 'Assignments' in the menu and then click 'Assign Policy'.

 **5)** Use the following details to create the policy: